 February 12, 1970 Ungano’s, New York, NY 210 West 70th Street The Grateful Dead – LOST LIVE DEAD

-The part about the guitar being a white SG is somewhat confusing, but based on the information that is available, Jimi didn’t have a left-handed SG finished in white.
-The person who made the comment likely confused this guitar with the other SG that Jimi was often seen playing in late 1968 and in 1969.
+The mention of the guitar being a “white SG” is a bit confusing.
+Based on available information, Jimi didn’t own a left-handed SG finished in white.
+It’s likely the commenter confused this guitar with the SG Custom Jimi was often seen playing in late 1968 and 1969.

-The SG that was seen in the photos taken at the Ungano’s club in New York was a Custom with a walnut finish, three pickups, a white ‘batwing’ pickguard, and likely, a Bigsby tremolo.
-We don’t have the numbers of how many of these left-handed SG Customs were made in the late 60s, but they are probably extremely rare.
-Even the regular right-handed models made in 1969 with these exact specs usually go for no less than $10,000.
+The SG seen in photos from Ungano’s was a Custom model with a walnut finish, three pickups, a white ‘batwing’ pickguard, and possibly a Bigsby tremolo.
+The exact number of left-handed SG Customs produced in the late 1960s is unclear, but they are likely extremely rare.
+Even standard right-handed models from 1969 with these specifications typically sell for no less than $10,000.

-So in case a 1968/69 left-handed SG Custom in walnut ever comes up on sale, the chance of it being Jimi’s actually wouldn’t be so slim.
+If a 1968/69 left-handed SG Custom in walnut ever appears for sale, the chance of it being Jimi’s might not be so unlikely.

 Feedback